ono/resque-cleaner/README.markdown

 Console
 -------

-Hopefully the situation of your failed jobs are simple enough to get figured out through web-interface.
-But, if not, a powerful filtering feature of ResqueCleaner may help you to figure it out from your console(irb).
+Hopefully a situation of your failed jobs is simple enough to get figured out through the web interface.
+But, if not, a powerful filtering feature of ResqueCleaner may help you to understand what is going on with your console(irb).

 **Create Instance**